coral-streaming/coral/docs/Actors-LookupActor.md

    "population": 800000
 }
 {% endhighlight %}

+The standard behaviour is to use an exact match.
+When the match is "startswith", a check is done if the key is a string of which a substring occurs in the lookup map.
+If there are multiple matches, one of them is used, which one is undefined.

+The standard behaviour when there is no match is to do nothing: for check and filter nothing is emitted, for enrich nothing will be added to the output.
+When a default is given, this is used when there are no matches, so check and filter emit the default and enrich enriches with the default.
+The default is a template like used by the [JsonActor](/coral/docs/Actors-JsonActor.html).

 ## Trigger
 The `LookupActor` accepts any JSON as trigger.
 If a key-field is encountered the fields corresponding to the value in that field will be used to look up additional data (from the lookup table).